felipevacaramirez/felipevacaramirez.github.io/_projects/quality_fit.md

 ---
 layout: page
-title: Systematic assessment of the quality of fit of the stochastic block model for empirical network data
+title: Systematic assessment of the quality of fit of the SBM for empirical network data
 description:
 img:
 importance: 1